outflanknl/RedELK/README.md

 **First time login**

 Browse to your RedELK server's IP address and login with the credentials from Nginx (default is redelk:redelk).
 You are now in a Kibana interface.
+You may be asked to create a default index for kibana.
+You can select any of the available indices, it doesn't matter which one you pick.

 There are probably two things you want to do here: look at dashboards, or look and search the data in more detail.
-You switch between those views using the buttons on the left bar (default Kibana functionality).
+You can switch between those views using the buttons on the left bar (default Kibana functionality).

 ### Dashboards ###
 Click on the dashboard icon on the left, and you'll be given 2 choices: Traffic and Beacon.